chroma-sdk/Colore/README.md

 Colore
 ======

-Simplistic C# framework for Razer Chroma's SDK
+A powerful and elegant C# library for Razer Chroma's SDK